 Serving all of Brevard County & beyond

 Harvey uses targeted training methods that are specific to your dog’s needs.
-He provides services in your home and provides all needed equipment such as harnesses, collars, etc. If you are looking for quick results to specific problems, he’s the one to call!
+He provides services in your home and provides all needed equipment such as harnesses, collars, etc. If you are looking for quick results to specific problems, he comes with many recommendations.

 890 N. Banana River Dr. Merritt Island, FL 32952